andeeplus/stepsequencer/README.md

 ## Drum sequencer

+Work in progress.
-WIP - Experimenting with Tone.js and React.
+Experimenting with Tone.js and React and Electron.

 - [Demo Live](https://stepsequencer.now.sh/)